je-suis-tm/recursion-and-dynamic-programming/README.md

 http://interactivepython.org/runestone/static/pythonds/index.html

 Its a free interactive book, quite good and quite difficult.
-I basically upload what I have learned about recursion to this repository.
+I basically upload what I have learned about recursion and dynamic programming to this repository.

 # Recursion Problems